 I. Members of the Board of Directors shall be reimbursed for meals, lodging, travel, and incidental costs when attending any board meeting for which their campus does not reimburse them.
 Reimbursement rates will be set at the summer board meeting.

-J. Standing committees are appointed at the Professional Development Conference for a one-year term to carry out a committee charge as determined, in writing, by the Board Chair and/or the Executive Committee.
+J. Standing committees are appointed at the Professional Development Conference for a one-year term to carry out a committee charge as determined, by the Board Chair and/or the Executive Committee.
 All standing committee members shall be appointed by the Board Chair.
 Standing committees shall consist of the following:

 1. Finance: The committee shall review, evaluate and make recommendations annually to the Board of Directors on any matters pertaining to the state dues structure, matters of financial operation and budgets for the association.

-2. Policies and Procedures: The committee shall review existing Board policy, at least Bi-annually, and make recommendation.Ts for change.
+2. Policies and Procedures: The Executive Board shall review Policy & Procedure Manual, Bi-annually, and make recommendations for changes.
+The Secretary will record changes and send out by September 1.
 The committee shall be responsible to keep the Policy and Procedure Manual current.

 K. Ad hoc committees: The Board Chair shall appoint ad hoc committees when deemed advisable to enhance the work of the association and when a task falls outside the normal activities handled by standing committees.